Villa Park, Denver: Character

 According to the Piton Foundation, the 2017 population of the neighborhood was 9,400.
 The neighborhood is about 70 percent Latino, 26 percent white and the rest from other ethnicities.
 The neighborhood also has a large immigrant community with more than 27 percent of residents born in another country.
-The population is mostly middle class with an average income of about $49,000.
+The most common age group is 25-34, making up about 20 percent of the neighborhood's population.
+The neighborhood's population is mostly middle class with an average income of about $49,000.
 Around 25 percent of Villa Park's population is below the poverty line.
 Crime rates are close to Denver averages except for somewhat higher rates of burglary.

-The neighborhood consists chiefly of single-family homes with some apartment buildings and several apartment complexes.
+The neighborhood consists chiefly of single-family homes, with some townhomes, apartment buildings and several apartment complexes.
 Villa Park offers residents an urban-suburban mix feel.
 Commercial development exists primarily on the major thoroughfares of Sheridan and Federal Boulevards with smaller commercial areas along Sixth and 10th Avenues and Knox Court.
 In early 2013, the west corridor of the FasTracks was completed, running through Lakewood Gulch.
 The RTD W Line provides light rail service to the neighborhood with stops at Knox Court, Perry Street and Sheridan Boulevard.
 It is the first completed project of the FasTracks system.

+On March 28, 2023, the Denver City Council approved the West Area Plan, which includes Villa Park.

 The neighborhood has a community group named Villa Park Neighborhood Association (VPNA).